 Provide Training module Feedback Native Constraints Could have Feedback Period Feedback can only be provided within a specified period.
 To maintain a structured feedback collection process.
 Provide Training module Feedback Needs adaptation Functional Must have Feedback Storage The platform should securely store the feedback.
 To maintain the integrity and confidentiality of feedback.
 Provide Training Session Feedback Native Functional Must have Access to Feedback Form Trainees must be able to access the feedback form by clicking on the notification.
 To enable trainees to provide feedback easily.
 Provide Training Session Feedback Native Functional Must have Feedback Form Submission Trainees must be able to submit their feedback.
 To ensure feedback is collected.
 Provide Training Session Feedback Needs adaptation Non- Functional Should have Timely Feedback Form Availability The system should ensure that the feedback form is available to trainees within the specified feedback period.
 To ensure trainees have sufficient time to provide feedback.
 Provide Training Session Feedback Native Functional Must have Feedback Form Structure The feedback form should allow trainees to evaluate various aspects.
 To gather comprehensive feedback from trainees.
 Provide Training Session Feedback Native Functional Must have Notification for Feedback Form The platform must notify trainees about the availability of a feedback form.
 To inform trainees about the opportunity to provide feedback.
 Provide Training Session Feedback Needs adaptation Functional Must have Updating Trainer Dashboard The system must update the trainer's feedback dashboard.
 To keep trainers informed about the feedback.

 Provide Training Session Feedback Needs adaptation Constraints Could have Limited Feedback Period Trainees can only provide feedback within a certain period.
-To maintain a structured feedback collection process. -- --------------------- -------------------- ---------------- ------------------------------- -- -- Provide Training Session Feedback Native Functional Must have Storing Feedback The system must securely store the feedback.
+To maintain a structured feedback collection process.
+Provide Training Session Feedback Native Functional Must have Storing Feedback The system must securely store the feedback.
 To maintain the integrity and confidentiality of feedback.
 React to User Review Needs adaptation Functional Must have Reply to Review Enable trainers to reply to specific user reviews.
 To allow trainers to address specific comments or concerns raised in the reviews.
 React to User Review Needs adaptation Functional Must have User Review Feedback Allow trainers to react to user reviews.
 To enable trainers to respond to the feedback given by trainees, ensuring clarity and resolution of issues.
 React to User Review Needs adaptation Supplementa I Could have User Interface Provide a user-friendly interface for navigating and responding to reviews.
 To ensure ease of use and efficiency for trainers in managing and responding to user reviews.
 React to User Review Needs adaptation Non- Functional Should have Notification Send a notification to the user who left the original review after the trainer posts a response.
 To inform the users about the trainer's response to their reviews.
 React to User Review Needs adaptation Functional Must have Review Listing Display a list of user reviews for the trainer's training module/session.
 To provide trainers with an overview of the feedback received from trainees.
-Review of Training Needs Must Display Overall The system must display the overall status of the Training Session, each To provide a comprehensive
+Review of Training Session Evaluatio ns Needs adaptation Functional Must have Display Overall Status and Scores The system must display the overall status of the Training Session, each evaluation asset, and each Trainee along with their respective scores.
+To provide a comprehensive overview of the Training Session evaluations to the Trainer.